 - Conducting a research project based on Texas Stream Team data or monitoring activities.
 Before making use of Texas Stream Team data, please contact us at TxStreamTeam@txstate.edu.
 We will be glad to assist you with organizing and accessing data.

 - Engage directly with existent student organizations.
-Faculty and staff advisors are an invaluable resource for student organizations looking to expand local citizen scientist monitoring and training.
+Faculty and staff advisors are an invaluable resource for student organizations looking to expand local community scientist monitoring and training.
 A list of Texas Stream Team student chapters can be found on the Texas Stream Team student organizations webpage.

 I am a student at an institution of higher education.
 How can I start a Texas Stream Team student chapter at my college/university?